ivyy-poison/tp/docs/UserGuide.md

  </box>

-2. Press `Enter` to execute the command.
+2. Press "Enter" to execute the command.
 You should see the leave applications that have the status you specified.

 Here are some potential error messages that you may receive and here's how to solve them: